CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Proposed Method

 \subsection{Algorithm Explanation}

 Initially, the data is distributed to each process as a pencil in which the data is aligned along the $X$ axis.
 Each process now computes 1D FFT along the $X$ axis and saves the result in 1D array.
 To compute FFT along the $Y$ axis, $XY$ transpose is performed so that data along the $Y$ axis becomes contiguous.
 This is achieved using step 2, 3 and 4 of the algorithm.
-The 1-D array data is packed into a buffer, such that the buffer is filled with data which is to be communicated, followed by all-to-all communication in the column communicator.
-Both these operations, packing and MPI all-to-all communication have been overlapped.
-After the completion of communication, the data is unpacked and rearranged in the memory, so that the data along the $Y$ axis would be contiguous.
-Now, the 1D FFT is computed along the $Y$ dimension and the result is saved in 1D array.
-The FFT along the $Z$ axis is computed, by performing $YZ$ transpose, so that data along the $Z$ axis would be contiguous as per the steps 6, 7 and 8.
-This is followed by the overlap of the operations involving packing of data with MPI all-to-all communication in row communicator.
-After the completion of communication, the date is unpacked and rearranged in memory so that the data along $Z$ axis would be contiguous.
+The 1-D array data is packed into a buffer, such that the buffer is filled with data which is to be communicated, followed by all-to-all communication in the column communicators.
+In both these operations, packing and MPI all-to-all communication have been overlapped.
+After the completion of communication, the data is unpacked and rearranged in the memory so that the data along the $Y$ axis would be contiguous.
+Now the 1D FFT is computed along the $Y$ dimension and the result is saved in 1D array.
+The FFT along the $Z$ axis is computed by performing $YZ$ transpose.
+Now the data along the $Z$ axis would be contiguous as per the steps 6, 7 and 8.
+This is followed by the overlap of the operations involving packing of data with MPI all-to-all communication in row communicators.
+After the completion of communication, the data is unpacked and rearranged in memory so that it would be contiguous along the $Z$ axis.
 Now, 1-D FFT is computed along the $Z$ dimension and the result is saved in 1D array.
-To get the same data layout as initial, $YZ$ and $XY$ transpose are performed.
+To get the same data layout as initial, $YZ$ and $XY$ transposes are performed.